Conservamos/deforestation-alerts/README.md

 If there's things you don't understand, don't hesitate to create a Github issue or write us an [email](mailto:conservamospornaturaleza@gmail.com)

 # Where to find the data
 The data product we're using comes from the University of Maryland.
 They use Landsat images to detect deforestation.
-It is hosted on the Global Forest Watch platform through the CartoDB SQL API.
+It is hosted on the Global Forest Watch platform through the [CartoDB SQL API](https://wri-01.cartodb.com/tables/per_umd_alerts/public/map).
-You can head directly to [globalforestwatch.org](http://www.globalforestwatch.org/) to see the dataset visualized and download the data in their data portal.
+You can head directly to [globalforestwatch.org](http://www.globalforestwatch.org/) to see the dataset visualized.
+Peruvian concession data is not proper open data yet.
+You can find shape files of [conservation and ecotourism concessions](https://github.com/Conservamos/deforestation-alerts/tree/master/shapes/con-eco) in this repository.
+We will try to keep them up to date.
+Data

 Enjoy!